 How do I use Perl CGI scripts?

 Our Web hosting service allows you to use CGI scripts created in the Perl programming language.
-We currently use Perl version 5.24.1 or 5.24.1 (depending on which server your account is on).
+We currently use Perl version 5.24.1.

 On this page: